Back To Main Menu

 Develop strong knowledge and understanding about ALL genres of the arts

 Acquire key knowledge and skills in performing, visual, literary and technical arts.
 Learn how to apply management and business concepts to ensure the success of any arts event.
-We are the only course that provides such broad-based learning.
+We are the only programme that provides such broad-based learning.

 Engage in Interdisciplinary Collaboration

-As the only diploma course situated in an arts institution, you will have the opportunity to collaborate with your peers across all arts disciplines, establishing your network from the very start, hence ensuring your future success as an arts manager.
+As the only diploma programme situated in an arts institution, you will have the opportunity to collaborate with your peers across all arts disciplines, establishing your network from the very start, hence ensuring your future success as an arts manager.

 Prepare for a successful career with an Industry focused Curriculum